ergoplatform/ergodocs/docs/dev/scs/ergotree/ergotree-intro.md

 Serialized ErgoTree expressions are written into *UTXO* boxes and then evaluated by the transaction verifier.

-> Most Ergo users don't use ErgoTree directly since they are developing contracts in a higher-level language, such as [ErgoScript](ergoscript.md), which is then compiled into ErgoTree.
+> Most Ergo users do not use ErgoTree directly since they are developing contracts in a higher-level language, such as [ErgoScript](ergoscript.md), which is then compiled into ErgoTree.

 The reference implementation of ErgoTree uses Scala; however, alternative implementations can use other languages.
 This documentation provides a language-neutral specification of ErgoTree for developers of alternative ErgoTree implementations.